httptoolkit/httptoolkit-website/src/posts/public-cdn-risks.md

 CDNs are not infallible.
 They can [go down entirely](https://status.pyze.com/incidents/5f501e3d), [become inaccessible](https://status.cdnjs.com/incidents/yv1ptjhnp6ky?u=l5wswp7461mz), [throw unexpected errors](https://github.com/jsdelivr/jsdelivr/issues/18090), [timeout under load](https://github.com/mjackson/unpkg/issues/153), or even [serve the wrong content](https://blog.jquery.com/2018/08/30/bad-map-file-for-jquery-1-9-1-in-the-jquery-cdn/).

 Of course, your own website can do the same too, as can any alternative infrastructure.
 In those cases though, you have some recourse: you can fix your site, chase the support team for the CDN service you're paying for, or switch to using a different CDN in front of your content server transparently.
-When you production site depends on a free public CDN, you're explicitly given zero formal guarantees or support, and you have no control of the CDN at all.
+When your production site depends on a free public CDN, you're explicitly given zero formal guarantees or support, and you have no control of the CDN at all.

-This is worse if you're worried about the long-term, because no CDN will last forever.
-If you still have the code of your application in 20 years, but the CDN URLs used have gone away, you can't use the application any more without lots of debugging & hunting down old copies of library files.
-Similarly byt more immediately: if you're on an airplane, you can't reach your CDN, so doing some quick offline development is impossible.
+This is worse if you're worried about the long-term because no CDN will last forever.
+If you still have the code of your application in 20 years, but the CDN URLs used have gone away, you can't use the application anymore without lots of debugging & hunting down old copies of library files.
+Similarly but more immediately: if you're on an airplane, you can't reach your CDN, so doing some quick offline development is impossible.

 Using a public CDN adds an extra single point of failure to your site.
 Now, if your servers go down _or_ the public CDNs servers are inaccessible, everything is broken.
 All else being equal, it's best to keep the circle of critical dependencies small.